leolara/hapi-mongoose-handler/README.md

 hapi-mongoose-handler
 =====================
--Easly turn you mongoose models into API endpoint.
+- Easly turn you mongoose models into API endpoint.
--Converts mongoose validation errors to 401 with an appropriate error message
+- Converts mongoose validation errors to 401 with an appropriate error message
+- Trys to follow hapi's configuration centric stlye

 Example